khiner/flowgrid/README.md

 # FlowGrid

 Prototyping the new stack for FlowGrid.

-(Old version [here](https://github.com/khiner/flowgrid)) with an out-of-date demo gif and in general dissaray.
-Planning on making that solid in what it does soon (without adding any new features), but got carried away having fun laying foundations for a new [**Stack**](#stack), aimed at helping me be more productive.

 Still actively building this.

+_Old version [here](https://github.com/khiner/flowgrid), with an out-of-date demo gif and in general disarray.
+Planning on making that solid in what it does soon (without adding any new features), but got carried away having fun laying foundations for a new [**Stack**](#stack), aimed at helping me be more productive._

 Focusing here on making it easier to stay in flow state while using _and creating_ the app.
 * Keeping full clean-and-build times low
 * Keeping rebuild times low after edits of commonly imported headers
 * Spend more time upfront trying to get simple and flexible foundations right
 * Improve the experience of creating the application.
 * Let myself optimize.
 More Fast <=> More Fun.
 In computers, fast things are good and always more fun than slow things.

-So far, I'm basically trying to mash together some great libraries (see [**Stack**](#stack)):
+So far, I'm basically trying to mash together some great libraries.

 ## Build and run